Individual Booking Form

 Face to face classroom sessions are set up to meet all hygiene protocols.
 For further information on the measures we have implemented please visit our Coronavirus information page.

-Learn how to recognise the signs of mental health issues – in others and yourself – with the St John First Aid for Mental Health course.
+Learn how to recognise the signs of mental health issues – in others and yourself – with the St John mental health first aid course.

-Practice reaching out to colleagues, friends and family, and learn how to provide support for them or yourself in a mental health crisis.
-You’ll build knowledge and understanding about stress, depression, anxiety and suicide, and learn the importance of the crucial first steps in helping someone to seek professional ongoing care.
+Practice reaching out to colleagues, friends and family with this one-day course in Perth and learn how to provide support for them or yourself in a mental health crisis.
+Our mental health training course will help you build your knowledge and understanding about stress, depression, anxiety and suicide, and learn the importance of the crucial first steps in helping someone to seek professional ongoing care.

 See our mental health fact sheet for how negative mental health could be impacting business.